renatols-jf/spboot-chassi/README.md

 - `traced`: Boolean, defaults to false.
 Indicates if the method will also be traced, create a span.
   The same `@SpanAttribute` and `@SpanAttributeParameter` also applies to a `@AsTimedOperation`method.
 - `spanName`: String, defaults to empty.
 The name of the span to be used if the operation is traced.
   If empty, the method name will be used.
+Mind that, if it's the class that is annotated with `@AsTimedOperation`, the spanName shall be a concatenation of both the `spanName` attribute plus the method name.

 ## A note about YAML loading and environment variables
 It's possible to load values from environment variables.
 To do so, the YAML value should be put inside